smol-ai/GodMode/README.md

 by default we're mac only - i only have a mac sorry. (we are seeking a "Windows Maintainer"! and someone to help make this work on Arch Linux)

-Please let usknow if you hvave windows/linux instructions.
+Please let us know if you hvave windows/linux instructions.

 ## Related project